stateful/docs.runme.dev/docs/integrations/Runme-shebang.md

 # Runme Integrated With Shebang

-Runme revolutionizes the execution of runbooks by transforming them into executable documents, streamlining the process of following step-by-step instructions.
-This innovation ensures that operational documents, such as runbooks, playbooks, and procedural guides, remain reliable and are less prone to becoming outdated or incorrect over time.
+Runme enables users to complete step-by-step instructions with ease, making runbooks actually runnable.
+This makes it an ideal solution for runbooks, playbooks, and any documentation that requires users to complete runnable steps incrementally.
+Operational docs become more reliable and less susceptible to bitrot with the help of Runme.

 Shebang, on the other hand, is a versatile utility designed to execute scripts written in various scripting languages including Shell, Perl, Python, and more.
 The term 'Shebang' is derived from the '#!' symbol, which is used at the beginning of scripts to define the interpreter that should be used to run the script.